 Personal medical supplies, i.e. Compeed or 2nd Skin plasters for blisters, aspirins, etc. But make sure it's a small pack- you have to carry it.

-Mobile Phone: with key emergency numbers plugged in.
+Mobile Phone: with key local emergency numbers plugged in.

 Camera: this should be small and compact and be carried around your neck.
 It does not matter if you have the best camera in the world.
 You will not be able to take photos with it if it is stuck in your rucksack.
 Most smart phones have very good cameras on them.
 However this can chew through the power and it is not possible to recharge the phone.
 So consider extra batteries for your Android, or if you have an iPhone, an...

 External Charger: whichever model you get, make sure you test it beforehand.
 Read reviews before purchasing--some don't work at all.
-Goal Zero is good, designed for the outdoors with a solar panel source.
+The Black Diamond Ember is a clever small flashlight with roughly 2 phone recharges capacity.
+Goal Zero is designed for the outdoors with a solar panel source.

 Hut equipment, if our itinerary involves an overnight in the mountains.